 Whether these arguments are successful will depend on a variety of factors.
 But these cases tend to illustrate just how creative insurance companies can get when a claim is filed.
-On the flip side, they also demonstrate that an experienced insurance claims lawyer can help you recover even in situations where water is an excluded peril.
 These types of claims can be very emotional to the homeowner because they often come with extensive damage to their home.
 To top it off, insureds are often left hanging for months on end while the insurance company “investigates” the claim only to be met with friction, and ultimately a denial or a lowball estimate.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].